[PROJECT] A Dozen Chargers in the Lab

 - 15V, up to 3 A

-In this case, I’d do base level testing to see if I can get the charger to output its max power for a second or two.
-Then, for the oscilloscope traces, I would drop the device down to something like 9V and cycle through all its current levels.
-This is so that I could avoid overheating my breakout board.
-As stated earlier, all chargers showed similar noise profiles at their different voltages, so I am confident that the results you see below are reproducible, even if your device uses one voltage setting under or above what I did.
+In this case, we'd do base level testing to see if we can get the charger to output its max power for a second or two.
+Then, for the oscilloscope traces, we'd drop the device down to something like 9V and cycle through all its current levels.
+This avoids overheating our breakout board.
+As stated earlier, all chargers showed similar noise profiles at their different voltages, so we're confident that the results you see below are reliable.

 The Actual Voltage column is highlighted green if the measured voltage is within ±5% of the nominal output voltage (the USB-C PD spec limit) and red if it falls outside that window in either direction.
 For example, a 5V output must stay between 4.75V and 5.25V.